 - Busta Rhymes

-The hip hop community is making a huge impact deeper than veganism — they’re fighting for food justice.
+The hip hop community is making a huge impact deeper than veganism — they’re fighting for holistic wellness for the hip hop generation.
 What it ultimately comes down to is making delicious plant-based food available to everybody.
 As meatless options become more low cost and hip hop backs the industry, making the switch will be a no-brainer.
-I predict veganism will continue to be popularized by artists until it’s normalized in the hip hop community.
+I predict veganism will continue to be popularized by vegan rappers until it’s normalized in the hip hop community.

 I’ve been a vegetarian for years, but now I’m making plant-based vegan meals at home.
-I hope these rappers inspired you to give veganism a shot.
+I hope these vegan hip hop artists inspired you to give veganism a shot.
 Try one of these three things and see how you like it:

 - Try out some of my vegetarian recipes.